dmshvetsov/mdo_prototype/README.md

 #Magic duel online game prototype

 This is a try to make a great game about magical duels, with power of node.js, socket.io and angular.js.
+But this try fails because of the poor code design.
+Work on this prototype is finished.

 ##Core ideas